 Benefits of face to face meetings

-Face to face meetings are important for building strong relationships
+Face to face communication is important for building strong relationships

-Did you know that nearly 100% of people say face-to-face meetings are essential for long-term business relationships?
+Did you know that nearly 100% of people say face-to-face communication is essential for long-term business relationships?
 That’s right, almost 100%!

 Meeting your client in person demonstrates that you value their time and business.
 If you can go to the effort of getting smartly dressed and driving across the country for a meeting, you are clearly a dedicated and motivated individual.
 It shows the client that they are important to you and the meeting topic in question is worth valuable time.